Judge rules ex-Arizona sheriff Arpaio guilty of criminal contempt

 The former sheriff attended all the court proceedings but never took the witness stand in his own defense.

-Editing by Bernadette Baum and Steve Orlofsky
+Additional reporting by Dan Whitcomb in Los Angeles; Editing by Bernadette Baum and Steve Orlofsky